biehla/COMP3104_Group4_Assignment1/.github/pull_request_template.md

 # Pull Request
-This template is for the merging of our branches into main!
+This template is for the merging of our branches into main! @biehla @OguzBurhan @D33ZNTS are the team members in this project!